vpon-data/data-sdk/docs/iOS.md

 To integrate the Background Geolocation Collection feature into your iOS app, follow these steps:

-1. Initialization: Make sure the Data SDK is properly initialized in your app before you start using the geolocation collection feature.
+1. Initialization: Make sure the Data SDK is properly initialized in your app before you start using the background geolocation collection feature.

 2. Start/Stop Interface: Data SDK provides an interface that allows app developers to easily call and control the geolocation tracking.
-Use the startLocationCollection method to begin collecting geolocation data, and the stopLocationCollection method to stop the data collection.
+Use the `startBackgroundLocationUpdate` method to begin collecting geolocation data, and the `stopBackgroundLocationUpdate` method to stop the data collection.

-3. Accuracy Level Configuration: The SDK allows you to set the level of accuracy for geolocation data collection by using the setLocationCollectionAccuracy method.
+3. Accuracy Level Configuration: The SDK allows you to set the level of accuracy for geolocation data collection.
 There are three options available: high, mid, and low accuracy respectively.

 Here is a sample code snippet to use these methods: